New to the Alert Program®?

 and if the child will not understand the abstract concept of an engine, then we’d suggest the Take Five! book, that offers lots of practical, low-budget activities that support self-regulation.
 This is a great place to start, especially for those who will not be teaching the engine analogy but want self-regulation activities for home and school.

 The Alert Program® CD is great for children who are not yet using words to communicate.
 These songs do not have the word “engine” in them but they are coded to indicate which songs are calming and which ones are alerting.
-These are effective songs to use with all types of verbal or non-verbal children (abstract or concrete thinkers) since the music will help them to self-regulate whether or not they can identify their own levels of alertness.
+These are effective songs to use with all types learning styles (abstract or concrete thinkers) since the music will help children to self-regulate whether or not they can identify their own levels of alertness.